pjeby/to-use/README.md

 ### Why Inject Dependencies?

-(If you're already familiar with dependency injection and were just shoppping for a good implementation, you can skip this bit about why DI is good, and get right on to the next section about why `use-this` is even better.)
+(If you're already familiar with dependency injection and were just shoppping for a good implementation, you can skip this bit about why DI is good, and get right on to the next section about why it's even better `to-use` this.)

 When you're building software, it's often a good idea to do it by combining smaller, reusable pieces.
 But when you do that, each piece needs to know how to get or make the *other* pieces it needs to do its job.